 - Confectioners' sugar, optional

-- In a saucepan, combine the sugar, cornstarch and salt.
+- In a large saucepan, combine the sugar, cornstarch and salt.
 Add milk. bring to a boil; cook and stir for 2 minutes or until thickened.
-Add the chocolate and butter; cook until chocolate and butter are melted and smooth.
+Add the chocolate and butter; cook until chocolate and butter are melted; stir until smooth.
 Remove from the heat.
 Add 1/3 cup chocolate mixture to the egg yolks; return all to the pan, stirring constantly.
 Stir in vanilla; cool slightly.

 Originally published as Chocolate Souffle in Quick Cooking November/December 2001, p61